-How Do I Sign Up for Obamacare in the District of Columbia?
+How To Sign Up for Obamacare in the District of Columbia

-The easiest way to sign up for a health plan under the Affordable Care Act is to go to the online health insurance marketplace for the District of Columbia.
-If you're not ready to enroll right now, you can get more information online, over the phone, or in person.
+To sign up for a health plan under the Affordable Care Act you can go directly to the online health insurance marketplace for the District of Columbia -- or you can get help in person or over the phone.

 Where's the District of Columbia Health Care Exchange?